flashjpr/iOS-apps/README.md

 # iOS

 All my iOS apps developed by me so far.
 I just started this journey :)
+In this repo you can find the complete XCode projects for each of those apps (and exercises).

 ###first app ever
 This application is as simple as it can be: